 The new guidelines for the introduction of peanut in both the healthy infants and those at high risk for allergy will become an addendum to NIAID’s 2010 Guidelines for the Diagnosis and Management of Food Allergies.
 Following is a summary of the draft guidance for high-risk children:

-• The expert panel recommends that, to reduce the risk for peanut allergy, a palatable peanut food should be introduced to high-risk babies as early as 4 to 6 months. (‘High risk’ is defined as a baby who has severe eczema and/or egg allergy.)
+- The expert panel recommends that, to reduce the risk for peanut allergy, a palatable peanut food should be introduced to high-risk babies as early as 4 to 6 months.

-Public comments on the draft guidelines are now closed.
-They were accepted on the NIAID website until April 18, 2016.
+Public comments on the draft guidelines are now being accepted on the NIAID website until April 18, 2016.